plaindocs/docbuilds/source/making-of.md

 When we start the build, we read a JSON document from a Gist with all the historical data we already have on the static site generators.
 Whenever we fetch new data from the Github API for a project, we add it to our in-memory archive, and once the built is done, we write a new version of our JSON archive to the Gist.

 Again, since latency or write time is really not a concern, as long as it's something reasonable for a build cycle, we can go for stupidly simple solutions.
-All of our StaticGen history can be found in [this gist](https://gist.github.com/biilmann/db8c50bf9fb8d0c0284b).
+All of our DocBuilds history can be found in [this gist](https://gist.github.com/biilmann/db8c50bf9fb8d0c0284b).

 ## High level overview

-Each time we run a build of staticgen.com, Middleman will follow the following steps:
+Each time we run a build of docbuilds.com, Middleman will follow the following steps:

 1. Get the list of projects from markdown files in the `/projects` folder
 2. Load the archive from the Gist